Skip to content

 The best way to store pecan pie bark is inside an air-tight plastic container or covered with plastic wrap.
 Aluminum foil is another option to consider.

-Yes, you can safely make pecan pie bark 48 hours before you intend to serve it and reheat it once your guests arrive.
+You can safely make pecan pie bark 48 hours before you intend to serve it and reheat it once your guests arrive.
 Be sure to serve it all so you don’t have to store leftovers in the fridge.

 Want to save this recipe?
 Enter your email below and we’ll send the recipe straight to your inbox!